Xilinx/brevitas/docsrc/source/user_guide/compile.rst

 Quantizers compile + quant_inference_mode
 -----------------------------------------
 The second approach tied to quant_inference_mode is the compilation of the quantization functions.
-We noticed that this is already enough to grant a considerable speed-up (numbers below), and the lower surface area means that we can control a bit better any potential torch.compile issue.
+We noticed that this is already enough to grant a considerable speed-up (numbers below) for some use cases, and the lower surface area means that we can control a bit better any potential torch.compile issue.
 Also, the compilation time is greatly reduced compared to the previous case, although the speed-up benefits will also be slightly lower.